 Follow the paths up North and you’ll get to the small Favorite Palace (Schloss Favorite).
 It’s painted in bright yellow and pink colours and you can hardly miss it.
 It’s especially stunning underneath an azure blue sky.
 If you fancy, you can enter it as well.

 Fun fact: This castle is the only “porcelain castle” in Germany that has been preserved in its original form.
 So appreciate this unique experience.
+Another porcelain castle (where you are even encouraged to throw porcelain down the walls is Castle Leuchtenburg.)

-Keep following the hiking trails past fields, following forest alleys and you’ll reach the Palace Monrepos within an hour.
+Keep following the hiking trails past the fields, following forest alleys and you’ll reach the Palace Monrepos within an hour.
 It’s another small leisure palace in the Stuttgart countryside.
 There’s a small lake for taking a breather.

 The castle lake’s name is French and means “my rest” and that’s exactly what you get here.
 Peace and quiet and beautiful views!
 Back when it was erected in the 16th century, it served its purpose as a retreat for the Dukes of Wuerttemberg after extensively hunting the woods.
 The lake is artificial, by the way.